keboola/connection-docs/orchestrator/running/index.md

 {: .image-popup}
 ![Screenshot - Orchestration Jobs](/orchestrator/running/orchestration-jobs.png)

-Here you can see which jobs were executed, which jobs failed.
+Here you can see which jobs were executed and which jobs failed.
 Notice that because the tasks within a phase run in parallel, the
 `Snowflake - Email recipient Index` was started at the same time as the `Adform - Campaigns` task (though it is displayed after it in the list).
 However, the orchestration did not continue to the second phase (`transformation phase`) because the first phase failed.
 You can directly retry the orchestrations failed jobs by clicking **Job Retry**: